Muyal-Jub/jub-ai/Readme.md

 # Tech

-The Xel platform uses a number of open source projects in currently implemented services, some of them are:
+The platform uses a number of open source projects in currently implemented services, some of them are:

 - [Tensorflow](https://www.tensorflow.org/)- open source library for numerical computation and large-scale machine learning.
 - [scikit-learn](https://scikit-learn.org/stable/) Machine Learning in Python.